-Arugula has always been a staple in many salads, either as an accent of featured as a main element.
+Arugula has always been a staple in many salads, either as an accent or featured as the main element.
 It’s especially common in Italian-style cooking, so if you’re in a place that serves Italian food you’re likely to get some arugula on your plate.

 This beautiful, flavorful green is found in many recipes, and is just pretty to look at.
 But what do you do when your recipe calls for some fresh arugula, but you don’t have any ?
 Or, maybe you don’t like the flavor and don’t want to use it ?
 Then you’re in need of an arugula substitute, that’s what.
 So let’s look for one, shall we ?